vmware-tanzu/tanzu-dev-portal/content/guides/distributed-tracing-reactive-kotlin-pt1/index.md

     name: sleuthy-rsocket_default
 ```

-Time to start the zipkin server by executing the following command:
+We can start the Zipkin server by executing the following command:

 ```bash
 docker compose -f zipkin-compose.yml up